ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 not computed the AggregateResp correctly.
 The leader MUST abort and alert its peer with error "XXX".

+[timg: In the above two paragraphs, we say that the leader should alert its peer, but in these situations the helper is not awaiting a reply from leader so it's not clear how to alert.]

 Finally, the leader removes from the report sequence any report for which the corresponding state is FAILED.